Vascular Malformations and Hemangiomas

 shrink.
 In many cases, they will go away without treatment.

-your child’s doctor has experience with hemangiomas.
+Make sure your child’s provider has experience with hemangiomas.

 Vascular malformations don’t shrink or go away without treatment.
 Your child should

 see a craniofacial specialist with experience in treating vascular malformations.

 Noticeable hemangiomas and vascular malformations can cause psychological and social

 issues.
 Support groups can help you, your child, and your family.
 Ask your child’s

 healthcare provider about support groups in your area.

 When should I call my child's healthcare provider?

 Call your child’s healthcare provider right away if your child’s hemangioma or vascular